26 Years ...And Still Grieving?

-I can’t believe that this May marked the 25th anniversary of the deaths of my 37-year-old wife Cindy and my two-year-old adopted daughter Katie.
-Twenty five years!
-That’s 12 years longer than the 13 years Cindy and I were married before her death.
-They have both been gone from my life much longer than they were in my life.
-I cannot believe that over 25 years have passed.
+I can’t believe that this May 2019 marked the 26th anniversary of the deaths of my 37-year-old wife Cindy and my two-year-old adopted daughter Katie.
+Twenty six years!
+That’s twice as many years as the 13 years Cindy and I were married before her death.
+Cindy and Katie have both been gone from my life much longer than they were in my life.
+I cannot believe that over 26 years have passed.
 And I cannot believe still that they actually died.
 Along the way the time often has seemed like an eternity.
 At other times during the grief journey it has felt to me like the losses had just taken place.
 That is the strange, warped time perception that exists in grief.

 Have I progressed?
 Have I healed?
 Am I where I’m supposed to be in my grief journey?
 I don’t know.
 Grief has been a part of my life for so long it is almost hard to imagine what it was like before that day – May 15, 1993 – when a multi-car accident in Arlington Texas changed my life and my family so drastically.
 Sometimes I wonder if grief hasn’t become too familiar to me.

 Things continue to change drastically in my life and for my family but at a much slower pace now.
 My children, Christian and Sarah, are mature adults living lives successfully on their own.
+Sarah has married and given me a wonderful grandson.
+So much has changed.
 That’s as it should be.
 I am proud of them and what they have become.
-And I am a proud grandfather with a handsome grandson.
+And now all of us live under one roof in a big 5 bedroom house we call The Manor.

 I am now a grief counselor and minister, two professions that I probably never would’ve chosen had the accident and the deaths not occurred.
 Well-wishers and encouragers have told me that I am so blessed that God has made it possible for me to have a ministry to those struggling in grief.
 I am blessed, and I thank God for my blessings every day.
 But deep in my heart I know that I would gladly trade this ministry to have my wife Cindy and my daughter Katie back with me physically.